 Use the right keywords

 The vacation rental market is competitive, especially for popular tourist destinations.
-So be sure you’re using the correct keywords when targeting millennials in your paid and unpaid marketing efforts.
+Be sure to use the correct keywords when targeting millennials in your paid and unpaid marketing efforts and you’ll soon see more bookings come in.

 For instance, specific descriptions such as “beachfront”, “luxurious”, “slope-side” or “upgraded” can add heaps of extra value to your rental property listing.
 Don’t be afraid of long descriptions either – if your property has it, you should list it.

-Millennials are traveling more and more, and as they get older and have steady incomes, they’re sure to find opportunities to see new and exciting places.
-Make sure your rental is on their radar when searching with these simple tips.
+Once travel restrictions are loosened and it becomes safer to travel, millennials will be the first ones out the door.
+As they get older and have more steady incomes, they’ll continue to find opportunities to see new and exciting places.
+Make sure your rental is on their radar with these simple tips and see how your business thrives.